exercism/v3/languages/csharp/exercises/concept/resource-lifetime/.docs/instructions.md

 You are back working on the Orm (object Relationship Mapping) system introduced in (TODO cross-reference-tba).

-A ORM usage analysis shows that 95% of transactions are executed from within one calling method, and it has been decided that it would be more appropriate to have a single ORM method that opened, wrote and committed a transaction.
+Our ORM usage analysis shows that 95% of transactions are executed from within one calling method, and it has been decided that it would be more appropriate to have a single ORM method that opened, wrote and committed a transaction.

 The database has the following instance methods:

 - `Database.BeginTransaction()` starts a transaction on the database.
-If this is called when the database is not in a `Closed` state then an exception is thrown.
-If successful the internal state of the database will change to `TransactionStarted`.
 - `Database.Write(string data)` writes data to the database within the transaction.
 If it receives bad data an exception will be thrown.
 An attempt to call this method without `BeginTransction()` having been called will cause an exception to be thrown.
 If successful the internal state of the database will change to `DataWritten`.
 - `Database.Commit()` commits the transaction to the database.
 It may throw an exception if it can't close the transaction of if `Database.BeginTransaction()` had not been called.
 - A call to`Databse.Dispose()` will clean up the database if an exception is thrown during a transaction.
 This will change the state of the database to `Closed`.